-A Mother’s Day spotlight on one of The Tory Blog’s own
+A Mother’s Day spotlight on one of Tory Daily’s own

 Imagine growing up with a lunchtime wish list of a humble Oscar Mayer sandwich — just that, plain white bread and a simple slice of bologna between — but getting lamb biryani, fried chili fish and egg curry instead.
 It sounds coolly exotic now, but for a grade-school Nan D’Souza Wolfe — The Tory Blog’s Director of Editorial — it was anything but.
 “At the time, I wanted to be like the other kids,” she wrote in Cherry Bombe.
 “Now that I have two kids of my own, I wonder at my mother Jeanne’s endless imagination and energy for making what we ate interesting and something I remember vividly.”

 In the heartwarming essay, Nan recalled how her mother transformed their small town in Connecticut — the culinary contingent, at least.
 Jeanne got the market to start stocking coconut milk, pomegranates and coriander spices.
 She launched International Day, featuring dishes from Ireland to Polynesia, at Nan’s school.
 She hosted neighborhood barbecues… with tandoori chicken on the grill.
 She even made it into the local newspaper, sharing her thoughts on saris and her own Indian recipes.
 Here, we highlight one of our favorites.